 Nursing will continue to be in high demand for the next two decades.
 Even before 2021 arrived, the baby boomer generation had reached full senior status and was already challenging the capacity of the U.S. healthcare system.
 The demand for nurses and nursing roles grew exponentially as a result.
-Therefore, finding the best online RN programs is very important.
+Therefore, finding the best online programs programs that align with your needs and pave a path towards becoming a registered nurse is very important.
 The Department of Labor is now estimating that the need for Registered Nurses alone will grow another 12 percent through 2028, and those estimates did not include any of the current health issues now present in 2021.
 The current number of RNs as of 2018 was slightly over 3 million positions, so a 12 percent increase would mean up to 376,000 more jobs over the next 8 years.
 So, the demand for the position is high, and will continue to grow.
+Review the following to understand which registered nursing degree programs align with your needs and future goals.

 The Best Online RN Programs for Working Adults